Aren’t you just so thankful that Halloween fell on a Saturday this year?!

-This week our skill focus was recounting and determining theme on Fables and Folktales.
-Not exactly “Halloweenie”… so I dug deep into my Halloween book tub and found this PERFECT book!The Legend of Spookley: The Square Pumpkin
+This week our skill focus was recounting and determining themes of Fables and Folktales.
+Not exactly “Halloweenie”… so I dug deep into my Halloween book tub and found this PERFECT book!

 Spookley the pumpkin wasn’t round-he was square!”

-Of course no Halloween week is complete without a spooky story!
+Of course, no Halloween week is complete without a spooky story!
 For writing this week, I let the kiddos write their own spooky stories.

-To keep us inspired we listened to some kid friendly spooky music.
+To keep us inspired, we listened to some kid-friendly spooky music.

 I found this hour long music on YouTube.